 nersc$ valgrind: Unrecognised instruction at address 0x6b2f2b

 accompanied by your program raising SIGILL and exiting.
 While this may be bug in your program (which caused it to jump to a non-code location), it may also be an instruction that is not correctly handled by Valgrind.
-For example, when using the Intel compilers on Edison, you may find this error is raised within the

 There are a couple of ways to work around issues related to unrecognized instructions.
 The simplest is often to make sure that the code you are debugging is compiled with the minimum level of optimization necessary in order to reproduce the bug you are investigating.
 This is in general good practice, and will avoid the use of more obscure (typically SIMD) instructions which are more likely to be unhandled.